 Using your custom links

-Using ad hoc merge fields (advanced)
+Use ad hoc merge fields to show/hide content